 So go ahead and ROCK OUT to "Chacarera del Expediente" and open your heart with "Solo Por Hoy".
 You'll find videos of both songs on AdamRapa.com & YouTube.
 To expand your own rhythmic vocabulary, set aside some time for purely analytical listening, and watch out for all the wonderful effects that come from that rhythmic interplay between the time-feels of 3/4 and 6/8, how they can also fit within a larger frame of slow 4/4 Swing, and all the tasty ways we manage to play around with the countless options that opens up.

-The final pages of this PDF are my melody & solo transcription of "Solo Por Hoy", which you're welcome to print, share, whatever.
-But even better...
+The final pages in this PDF are my melody & solo transcription of "Solo Por Hoy".